Efficient many-body non-Markovian dynamics of organic polaritons

+We note the observed behavior cannot be described by a weak system-bath coupling model in which the coupling to the bath is replaced by Markovian (temperature dependent) dephasing.
+Indeed, such a model requires \(\Gamma_\uparrow>\Gamma_\downarrow\) for lasing and predicts a phase diagram that is symmetric about \(\Delta=0\)~\cite{supplement}.
+The same is true for models that completely neglect the effect of vibrational modes~\cite{Kirton2018}.
+The existence of lasing for $\Gamma_\uparrow < \Gamma_\downarrow$ within our model is a consequence of the vibrational bath.
+The detuning for minimum threshold evolves with \(\Omega\) and is not simply set by the peak of the molecular emission spectrum; this is due to reabsorption of cavity light playing a role for the parameters we consider~\cite{Kirton2015}.

-As the light-matter coupling increases, the faster emission into the cavity mode sees the polariton lasing threshold reduce before eventually saturating.
+As the light-matter coupling increases, faster emission into the cavity mode sees the threshold reduce before eventually saturating.
 The threshold becomes less dependent on detuning as lasing is now dictated by whether the frequency of the lower polariton formed coincides with a region of gain in the spectrum, and this occurs for a larger range of cavity frequencies.
 Similar observations were made in models with sharp vibrational resonances~\cite{Strashko2018}.
-In that work re-entrance under \(\Gamma_\uparrow\) was seen---behavior absent here because of the broader molecular spectrum we consider.
+In that work reentrance under \(\Gamma_\uparrow\) was seen---behavior absent here because of the broader molecular spectrum we consider.

 A key question in the study of organic polaritons is to what extent thermalization occurs, and thus how temperature affects the threshold~\cite{Kirton2015,Keeling2020}.
-Motivated by this and the range of temperatures accessible in organic polaritons experiments we show the dependence of threshold on environmental temperature \(T\) at fixed \(\Omega=200\)~meV.
-Changing \(T\) shifts, and increases the width of, the molecular spectrum~\cite{supplement}.
+Motivated by this and the range of temperatures accessible in organic polariton experiments we examine the dependence of threshold on environmental temperature \(T\) at fixed \(\Omega=200\)~meV.
+Changing \(T\) shifts, and increases the width of, the molecular spectrum.
 The result for the phase diagram, shown in \cref{fig:2d}, is a suppression of lasing with increasing \(T\), most significantly for positive detunings where the lower polariton is more excitonic.
+This temperature dependence is one aspect of the phase diagram that cannot generally be captured by simplified models with a few vibrational modes, as we demonstrate in Ref.~\cite{supplement}.